-Thanks to 7,000 Languages Project and the Doyon Foundation, we’ve added four native Alaskan languages from the Athabascan language family to the Amara language selector this week: Hän, Gwich’in, Holikachuk, and Koyukon.
+Thanks to 7,000 Languages Project and the Doyon Foundation, we’ve added four native Alaskan languages from the Athabascan language family to Amara’s supported subtitle languages this week: Hän, Gwich’in, Holikachuk, and Koyukon.
 7,000 Languages seeks to “offer the best available technology for free use by speakers and supporters of languages largely ignored by commercial interests.”
 The Doyon Foundation supports the revitalization of Interior Alaska’s native tribal languages.

 Languages, like living organisms, can go extinct, and the Hän and Holikachuk languages only have a handful of speakers left in the world.
 Organizations like the Doyon Foundation lead efforts to document these languages before they disappear, and we’re very happy they can use the Amara editor to assist in the effort!